redhat-actions/openshift-actions-runners/README.md

 - If the runner will be for an organization, the token must also have the `admin:org` permission scope.
 - [See an example](./pat-creation.png).

-### GitHub Enterprise Support
-You can use any of the runners on your GitHub Enterprise server by overriding `GITHUB_DOMAIN` in the environment, using `docker run --env` or using the [chart](https://github.com/redhat-actions/openshift-actions-runner-chart).

-For example: `GITHUB_DOMAIN=github.mycompany.com`.

-The runner entrypoint will then try and register itself with `https://github.mycompany.com/$GITHUB_OWNER/$GITHUB_REPOSITORY`.

 ## Building your own runner image
 See the [base image README](./base/#own-image).